 There are plenty of things we shouldn't do during Mercury retrograde: Start new projects, buy pricey items, sign contracts, you get the picture.
 "It is time, however, to clean out the closets — both literally and metaphorically — wrap up old projects, and reconsider what we are doing and where we are going," Hale says.
 "When Mercury retrogrades occur, we often uncover new information we need to move forward in the most competent manner."

 Although scary, Mercury retrogrades are just one part of the larger astrological cycle.
 "Mercury retrograde always marks a time of deep introspection, when the universe asks us to slow down," Montúfar says.
-"If we hear the call to dive into deep reflection, the retrograde of Mercury can actually help us ground and reconnect to our centre at a time when we need it the most."
+"If we hear the call to dive into deep reflection, the retrograde of Mercury can actually help us ground and reconnect to our center at a time when we need it the most."

 Tough?
 Yes.
 Unbearable?
 Not so much.